C-N-G/swtc-site/vault/Scenarios/The Experiment.md

 > [!infobox]
 > “What the-.”
 ## Summary
-The Experiment is a scenario designed for testing heavily WIP features.
+The Experiment is a scenario designed for testing heavily WIP features and content.

 ## [[Agent|Agents]] (12)
 - [[Clairvoyant]]